ClementGib/awesome/README.md

 - [Clean code](https://www.goodreads.com/book/show/3735293-clean-code) - Classic book to learn how to produce readable, comprehensible and maintainable code.
 - [Clean coder](https://www.goodreads.com/book/show/10284614-the-clean-coder?from_search=true&from_srp=true&qid=f5euGcEWIy&rank=2) - Even if you know how to produce good code, being a qualified coder is a difficult task.
 This book can teach you how to make better choice and to act as professional coder.
 - [Head First Design Pattern 2nd edition](https://www.goodreads.com/book/show/58128.Head_First_Design_Patterns) - Book from the Gang of four to understand the essentials patterns to design great software
-- [The design of everyday things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things) - Game changing book, put them into practice and you will create better products
+- [The design of everyday things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things) - Game changing book!
+Amazing design concepts, put them into practice and you will create better products

 ## Courses
 - [The JavaScript Bible - JavaScript Bootcamp](https://www.udemy.com/course/javascript-bible/) - Very complete cours to understand JS and ECMAScript